GoogleCloudPlatform/microservices-demo/kustomize/components/non-public-frontend/README.md

 By default, when you deploy this sample app, the Online Boutique's `frontend-external` is deployed as a public (`LoadBalancer`) `Service.
 But you may want to not expose this sample app publicly.

-## Deploy Online Boutique with the Cymbal Shops branding via Kustomize
+## Deploy Online Boutique without the default public endpoint

-To automate the deployment of Online Boutique with the Cymbal Shops branding you can leverage the following variation with [Kustomize](../..).
+To automate the deployment of Online Boutique without the default public endpoint you can leverage the following variation with [Kustomize](../..).

 From the `kustomize/` folder at the root level of this repository, execute this command:
 ```bash